GrammAcc/linearmoney/documentation/md/linear_money_model.md

 ## The Dilemma

 Defining a mathematical object that can satisfy the functional properties of money is easier said than done.
 Martin Fowler's *Money* pattern<sup>[[1]](#1)</sup> is a good starting place considering it is effectively the original source of the current de facto money implementation.
 The core concept of Fowler's *Money* pattern is that we have a class that encapsulates an amount and a currency together in one object that can be used in arithmetic operations.
-This is a simple idea that seems obvious in hindsight, but it was a foundational idea for application design, and most applications that do anything with money are at least partially inspired by it, but the difficulty with Fowler's pattern, and by consequence most, if not all, modern money frameworks, is that they treat money as a collection of separate pieces of data.
+This is a simple idea that seems obvious in hindsight, but it was a foundational idea for application design, and most applications that do anything with money are at least partially inspired by it.
+The difficulty with Fowler's pattern and by consequence most, if not all, modern money frameworks, is that they treat money as a collection of separate pieces of data.
 An amount, a currency, an exchange rate, rounding rules, etc...
-This creates a fundamental problem when working with money in applications because the math that we can do with them is limited to the math that can be done with abstract numbers, but we need to do math with concrete numbers (e.g. 10 USD, 15 EUR, etc...), and to support modern applications, we need some kind of mathematical model that can handle calculations with multiple different currencies at once without having to encode the *concreteness* of our monies in separate objects.
+This creates a fundamental problem when working with money in applications because the math that we can do with them is limited to the math that can be done with abstract numbers, but we need to do math with concrete numbers (e.g. 10 USD, 15 EUR, etc...).
+To support modern applications, we need some kind of mathematical model that can handle calculations with multiple different currencies at once without having to encode the *concreteness* of our monies in separate objects.

-The pattern presented by Fowler in his book is foundational for working with monetary data in Object-oriented programs, but it needs some expansion in order to alleviate the numerous headaches that come from working with money in modern multi-currency applications as well as functional programs.

-Most modern currency frameworks improve upon Fowler's original single-class pattern, but they tend to focus on adding scaffolding around the original single-class pattern to handle other things like formatting and exchange, which has created some very useful frameworks that make life easier for the programmers that use them, but it ends up making the resulting framework more useful in a specific context without solving the general problem of working with monetary data programmatically, so not all applications benefit from or are able to use these frameworks, and there is nothing in place to make the work of the framework authors easier, so improvements to existing frameworks and new, better frameworks are few and far between.
+Most modern currency frameworks improve upon Fowler's original single-class pattern, but they tend to focus on adding scaffolding around the original single-class pattern to handle other things like formatting and exchange.
+This has created some very useful frameworks that make life easier for the programmers that use them, but it ends up making the resulting framework more useful in a specific context without solving the general problem of working with monetary data programmatically, so not all applications benefit from or are able to use these frameworks.
+There is nothing in place to make the work of the framework authors easier, so improvements to existing frameworks and new, better frameworks are few and far between.

-The real issue we need to solve if we want a robust and language-agnostic pattern for working with money is not how to structure all of the separate pieces of data that can affect financial information, but how to actually do math with *money* instead of just numbers.
+The real issue we need to solve if we want a robust and language-agnostic pattern for working with money is not how to structure all of the separate pieces of data that can affect financial information, but how to actually do math with *money* instead of only numbers.
 If we can figure that out, then implementing any kind of currency framework will be much easier since we will have mathematically enforceable rules to guide our design decisions.